Skip to content

 Building Young Adult Financial Foundations

-Get employer tax-advantaged retirement account match — free money equal to 3-6% immediate return on contributions.
+Get employer retirement account match — a matching contribution equal to 3-6% immediate return on contributions.
 Build emergency fund to 3 months essentials before aggressive investing.
 Pay off high-interest debt (credit cards, private student loans above 7% APR).
-Open tax-advantaged retirement account if eligible — tax-free growth compounds powerfully over career.
+Open retirement account if eligible — tax-free growth compounds powerfully over career.
 Automate savings to remove willpower dependence.
 Calculator shows what consistency produces; consistency requires automation in busy lives.

 Example Scenario